RichardChambers/raspberrypi/project11/README.md

 In addition we will add an LED which will become lit when the tilt sensor indicates a tilt condition and then turn off when the tilt is corrected.

+The source code in `tiltbuzz_2.c` expects that the buzzer or LED is attached to BCM Pin #17 (wiringPi Pin 0) and that the I2C address for the 1602 LCD is 0x27.
+Use `sudo i2cdetect -y 1` after hooking up 1602 to the breadboard to see if the I2C address needs to be changed.
+In addition the SW520D tilt switch micro-board is expected to have its data output line connect to BCM Pin # 27 (wiringPi Pin 2).

-#### Tilt Sensor
+#### SW520D Micro-board Tilt Sensor

 The tilt sensor included in the kit uses the SW-520D tilt switch soldered to a micro-PCB that contains the necessary components to provide a digital output to indicate tilt or not tilt.

+There are three pins on the micro-board package, VCC (5 volts), GND, and D0 (a digital data line).
 The input voltage is 5v so the 5v rail of the Raspberry Pi is used to power the tilt sensor package.
+The D0 pin is connected to a digital pin on the Raspberry Pi that is set up for `INPUT`.

-The `digitalRead()` function of the wiringPI library is used to determine if the tilt sensor package is holding the Raspberry Pi pin LOW, indicates not titled, or HIGH, indicates tilted.
+The `digitalRead()` function of the wiringPI library is used to determine if the tilt sensor package is holding the Raspberry Pi pin LOW, indicates not tilted, or HIGH, indicates tilted.
 When the tilt switch is vertical the state is Not Tilted so the output is digital LOW.
 As the tilt switch is rotated so that the barrel of the tilt switch changes from vertical, 90 degrees or orthogonal to the ground or horizon, to horizontal at some point the internal balls within the barrel will move away from the contacts causing the state to change to Tilted so the output becomes digital HIGH.

+The tilt sensor needs a fairly large change in position for the little balls in the interior of the barrel to go from Tilted to a state of Not Tilted.

 ### Final phase - Adding lesson 15